-Through words, images and sounds, award-winning author Julian Hoffman explores the correspondences between people and place on a personal journey across the Hoo Peninsula, uncovering evocative echoes of histroy in the marshes and saltings that connect him to the story of his great-grandfather - interned exactly a century earlier during the First World War - and the traces we leave behind us.
+See Julian's talk at Shorelines: The Passage of Hands Through words, images and sounds, award-winning author Julian Hoffman explores the correspondences between people and place on a personal journey across the Hoo Peninsula, uncovering evocative echoes of histroy in the marshes and saltings that connect him to the story of his great-grandfather - interned exactly a century earlier during the First World War - and the traces we leave behind us.

 Adam is an international renowned artist whose large-scale narrative drawings and prints can be found in the collections of the Victoria & Albert Museum, Tate, the Museum of Modern Art (MoMA) and the Musée d’Art Contemporain de Lyon as well as many leading private collections including that of HRH The Prince of Wales.